 In addition, MO HealthNet will, through ongoing review of service plans, utilization review/quality review processes provided by Division of DD, and data obtained through the MMIS monitor to ensure compliance with all assurances and sub-assurances.
 If MO HealthNet discovers that a policy/procedure was implemented by Division of DD without MO HealthNet's approval, MO HealthNet will immediately notify Division of DD in writing that such policy or policy modification is not effective pending the review and approval of MO HealthNet.
-MO HealthNet will perform an expedited review of the applicable policy or policy modification, and will provide a written response regarding the disposition of the policy or policy modification.
+MO HealthNet will perform an expedited review of the applicable policy or policy modification.
 If revisions to the policy are needed, MO HealthNet will advise the Division of DD regarding required revisions, with subsequent review and approval by MO HealthNet prior to implementation of the policy or policy modification.
 If approved, the effective date of such policy or policy modification will be no earlier than the date of approval by MO HealthNet.